conmaol/maglocunus/r/read_replicas.md

 `Read replicas` are synchronised, live ‘follower’ copies of a primary ‘leader’ database that are only used only for **read** operations (ie. `select` queries).

-Read replication, a data-architectural pattern, allows you to *scale read-heavy workloads* (and *optimise read performance*) in predominantly transactional systems, without overloading the primary database.
+Read replication is a data-architectural pattern that allows you to scale *read-heavy workloads* (and to optimise read performance) in predominantly transactional systems, without overloading the primary database.
 The trade-off is that read replicas may briefly return ‘stale’ data due to *replication lag*.

 A typical problem is where a business has expanded it activities to such an extent that its original monolithic transaction database is struggling with too many read queries – from customers browsing the website, or internal operational analytical dashboards.
 Query performance optimisations (eg. indexing) alone are not enough to scale read operations without compromising core transactions (ie. writes).